AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/iam/tabs/public-classes.md

 ##### Parameters

-* *suppressAutoTrack* - if set to `true`, the "inapp.dismiss" Edge Event will not be sent regardless of the `autoTrack` setting.
+* *suppressAutoTrack* - if set to `true`, the "decisioning.propositionDismiss" Edge Event will not be sent regardless of the `autoTrack` setting.

 <Variant platform="ios" function="dismiss" repeat="4"/>